firststatepediatrics/firststatepediatrics.github.io/doctors-hockessin.md

 	</div>
 	<div class="media-body">
 		<h4 class="media-heading">Dr. Amy Chang</h4>
-		<p>Dr. Amy Chang is a board certified pediatrician and Fellow of the American Academy of Pediatrics who hails from Long Island, NY.
+		<p>Dr. Amy Chang hails from Long Island, NY.
 She earned both her BA in Psychology and her MD degree from The George Washington University in Washington, DC, and then completed her pediatric internship and residency at Thomas Jefferson University/AI duPont Hospital for Children here in Wilmington.
 She joined the Hockessin practice in 2004.
-Dr. Chang is active in her church, and enjoys reading, traveling, and all things musical.</p>
+Dr. Chang is active in her church, and enjoys reading, traveling, and all things musical.
+</p><p>Dr. Chang is a board certified pediatrician and Fellow of the American Academy of Pediatrics.</p>
 	</div>

 </div>